Prince William, Kate Middleton, Prince Harry & Meghan Markle Launch New Project

-Prince William, Kate Middleton, Prince Harry and Meghan Markle have launched a new project that helps individuals suffering from mental health issues.
-The project is called Shout, and it is partnered with the Crisis Text Line that offers free, confidential mental health support 24 hours a day, seven days a week through text messages, People magazine reported Friday.
+Prince William, Kate Middleton, Prince Harry, and Meghan Markle have launched a new project that seeks to help individuals suffering from mental health issues.
+The project is called Shout, and it is partnered with the Crisis Text Line.
+The text line offers free, confidential mental health support 24 hours a day, seven days a week, People reported Friday.

-On Thursday, William posted a video on Instagram encouraging those in the U.K. to volunteer for the organization.
+On Thursday, Prince William posted a video to Instagram, one encouraging those in the U.K. to volunteer for the organization.

 The U.S.-based Crisis Text Line has reportedly processed 100 million messages since its inception in 2013.
-CEO and founder Nancy Lublin told People the launch was significant because the royal couples were the first celebrities around the world to tackle the issue of mental health.
+CEO and founder Nancy Lublin told People that the launch was significant because the royal couples were amongst the first celebrities around the world to tackle the issue of mental health.

 “It’s been so personal and they’ve done such a fantastic job elevating the issue and reducing stigma.”

-Lublin said she first spoke to “charming” Prince William in November of 2016 about the project.
+Lublin said that she first spoke to “charming” Prince William in November of 2016 about the project.

-“They’ve visited our offices multiple times in the U.K., they’ve met with volunteers — which is so special,” Lublin said, adding that they have been “very hands-on.”
+“They’ve visited our offices multiple times in the U.K., they’ve met with volunteers — which is so special,” Lublin said, adding that the royals have been “very hands-on.”

-She added their willingness to get involved was “powerful.”
+She added that the royal family’s willingness to get involved was “powerful.”

 “We really couldn’t ask for better spokespeople and champions.
 Mental health is the epidemic of this generation.”